petehodnefield/code-quiz/README.md

 ## Purpose

-A quiz that helps web developers study up on topics they learn in their full-stack web development bootcamp
+A quiz that helps web developers study up on topics they learn in their full-stack web development bootcamp.

 ## Made With